-Ever questioned why a school was designed the way it was?
-Those minimalistic colours, rigid clean-lined furniture, and almost factory-inspired segregation have somehow become the norm for all students.
-Said to reduce distractions, the dull design schemes have become synonymous with a ‘7 am to 1 pm structured focus time’.
-Should a school incorporate modern furniture and switch things up with a splash of creativity, you’re sure to see them presented to the masses through media features.
-But what design approach should parents take when designing their kid’s study rooms?
-If being torn between decoration and distraction is not stressful enough, add to that the space constraints most homeowners in Singapore face with their HDB flats, and it is understandable how coming up with study room design ideas can be a challenge.
+What design approach should parents take when designing their kid’s study rooms with study table?
+If being torn between decoration and distraction is not stressful enough, add to that is the space constraints that most homeowners in Singapore face with their HDB flats then it is understandable how coming up with study room design ideas can be a challenge.

 Study Room Basics

-Do you not have the luxury of space like most of us?
-Have your kids settled for a small study desk in the corner of their bedrooms or the dining table in the hall?
-LoftHome has you covered.
+Freight not as LoftHome has you covered for optimising layout design when it comes to not having the luxury of space.
 But first, what are the basic requirements of a study room?
 For one, you’ll always need accurately measured furniture that fits into the space without overwhelming the area.
 It is also important to be wary of the location – be it the room or the placement of the furniture.
 Lastly, have a theme in mind.
 You wouldn’t want your kids coming home from school only to be greeted by grey walls that affect their motivation and productivity.